 With roasts happening every two to three days, the selection of bagged coffees lining the shelves changes often, with beans purchased from the Americas, Africa, and other countries.

-If you can’t make it in, you can visit the website and order freshly-roasted coffee shipped directly to you.
+If you can’t make it into the Santa Barbara store, you can visit the website and order freshly-roasted coffee shipped directly to you.

 128 E. Canon Perdido St.# A

 Santa Barbara, CA (Cross streets: Canon Perdido and Santa Barbara)

 VISIT THE WEBSITE: www.handlebarcoffee.com